Google Dorks Explained

 However, within the large sea of indexed web content and public data, pieces of sensitive information can sometimes find themselves landing on search results.
 And frequently, this happens without their owners realizing it.

-A malicious hacker, by performing a technique called Google Dorking (or Google Hacking), can get their hands on this supposedly hidden content.
+By performing a technique called Google Dorking (or Google Hacking), a malicious hacker can get their hands on this supposedly hidden content.

 If you are not familiar with Google Dorks, don’t worry.
 In this post, I will explain what they are and how you can use them.
 I will also provide you with examples of how hackers employ them to access sensitive content.
 And finally, I will share with you a few best practices of how to protect yourself against them.